shivaapratim/DSA_Tracker/README.md

 - 🛠️ **Dummy App Testing Setup**: Includes basic Express server mock + test scaffolding to show readiness for testing practices.
 - 🔄 **CI-ready structure** with test folders & scripts to plug into automated pipelines (e.g., GitHub Actions).

-> While not all tests are exhaustive, the structure reflects my ability to design **testable, maintainable, and scalable** code — a key trait for SDET profiles.

 ---

 ## 🧰 Tech Stack